mattrglobal/oidc-client-bound-assertions-spec/spec.md

 ## Token Endpoint Response

-Successful and Error Authentication Response are in the same manor as [OpenID Connect Core 1.0](https://openid.net/specs/openid-connect-core-1_0.html) with the `code` parameter always being returned with the Authorization Code Flow.
+Successful and Error Authentication Response are in the same manner as [OpenID Connect Core 1.0](https://openid.net/specs/openid-connect-core-1_0.html) with the `code` parameter always being returned with the Authorization Code Flow.

 On Request to the Token Endpoint the `grant_type` value MUST be `authorization_code` inline with the Authorization Code Flow and the `code` value included as a parameter.